stuartsierra/component/README.md

-If the component and the system use *different* keys, then specify them as a map: Keys in the map are the keys in the component record itself, values are the map are the corresponding keys in the system record.
+If the component and the system use *different* keys, then specify them as a map: Keys in the map are the keys in the component record itself, values in the map are the corresponding keys in the system record.

     {:component-key :system-key}